Dissipation concentration in two-dimensional fluids: The stationary case

 By taking the $\curl$ of the first equation in \eqref{SNS}, the vorticity $\omega^\nu$ solves

 In particular

 and consequently

-\begin{proof}[Proof of \cref{T: measure vort steady}] The structure of the proof follows closely that of \cref{T: general leray} and \cref{T: measure vort}, the main difference being how the external force is handled.
+\begin{proof}[Proof of Theorem \ref{T: measure vort steady}] The structure of the proof follows closely that of Theorem \ref{T: general leray} and Theorem \ref{T: measure vort}, the main difference being how the external force is handled.
 We break the proof down into steps.

 \underline{\textsc{Proof of $D\ll\Lambda$}}.
 Let $\varphi \in C^\infty(\T^2)$.
 Integrating by parts we split

 Since $\{u^\nu\}_\nu\subset L^2(\T^2)$ is bounded, $III_\nu\rightarrow 0$.
 We now handle $II_\nu$.
 For any $\psi\in C^\infty(\T^2)$ we have